vipulnaik/diet-exercise-health/notes/2022-05-26-eye-and-skin-irritation.md

 I investigated potential remedies, including eye drops, but will defer purchases to a later date after seeing how things evolve.

+### Skin

+I had a bunch of shaving cuts; although none of them were serious, the simultaneity of the shaving cuts is unusual.
+I suspect the irritation of the skin from the previous day might have been causal.

 ## 2022-05-28

+### Eye

 By this time, there was no clearly identifiable or distracting eye irritation, though when I self-probed there were times when I felt a